openQA-Bites/Blog/content/posts/2021-02-25-openqa/index.md

 # Installation

 `openqa-mon` is about to be packaged via OBS (See my [home project for openqa-mon](https://build.opensuse.org/package/show/home:ph03nix/openqa-mon)) but not yet fully there.
 In the meantime there are two ways, how you can install `openqa-mon`.
-The easiest is to use the provided binaries from the [Alpha4 release on GitHub](https://github.com/grisu48/openqa-mon/releases/tag/v0.12a), or you build it yourself
+The easiest is to use the provided binaries from the [Alpha4 release on GitHub](https://github.com/grisu48/openqa-mon/releases/tag/v0.12a), or you build it yourself.

 ## Build instructions